Antenna

 - Parameters:

-, only one position is returned for a pair of polarized antenna elements.
+polarization=False, only one position is returned for a pair of polarized antenna elements.
 If this is a singly polarized panel, this parameter is ignored.- Returns:

 An

-elements in this panel.- Return type:
+n x 3NumPy array containing the positions of allnelements in this panel.- Return type:

 - showElements(ref='Panel', maxSize=6.0, zeroTicks=False, title=None)